minhnimble/learning-notes/learning-paths/scrum-master.md

 _“The reality is that most Agile Coaches are junior Scrum Masters.”_
 → The advice for organizations is:
   - Focus on enabling Scrum Masters to facilitate change from “the inside out”.
 Support the Scrum Masters in creating great teams that build awesome products.
 Help them build the experience and the toolkit to do this, together.
-  - Get rid of ‘Seagull Coaches’ that fly in, make a lot of noise, crap all over the place and fly on to a next customer, leaving a big mess behind;
+  - Get rid of 'Seagull Coaches' that fly in, make a lot of noise, crap all over the place and fly on to a next customer, leaving a big mess behind;
   - If you really want to hire an Agile Coach in addition to the Scrum Masters already present within the organization, make sure that they have real, proven experience in affecting change “outside-in”.
 Make sure they focus their efforts on helping the teams and the Scrum Masters drive change themselves.
   - Don't create the artificial distinction between “change on the management level” (by Agile Coaches) and “change on the team level” (by Scrum Masters);